New Zealand is now at COVID 19 Level 1 - Unite for the recovery

-- If you have symptoms of cold or flu call your doctor or Healthline and get tested.
+- If you have cold or flu symptoms call your doctor or Healthline and make sure you get tested.

 - Wash your hands.
 Wash your hands.
 Wash your hands.

-- Sneeze and cough into your elbow, regularly disinfect surfaces.
+- Sneeze and cough into your elbow, and regularly disinfect shared surfaces.

-- If you have been told to self-isolate you must do so immediately.
+- If you are told by health authorities to self-isolate you must do so immediately.